aws-samples/amazon-ecs-fullstack-app-terraform/README.md

 **1.** Fork this repository and create the GitHub token granting access to this new repository in your account.

-**2.** Clone this repository and change the directory to the appropriate one:
+**2.** Clone that recently forked repository from your account (not the one from the aws-sample organization) and change the directory to the appropriate one as shown below:

 ```bash
 cd Infrastructure/